cdown/chrisdown.name/source/_posts/2014-02-21-unlocking-scancode-locked-storage-devices.md

 ---
 layout: post
 title: Unlocking storage devices locked using a password made of scancodes
-description:
-    "Most BIOSes use a password made up of the scancodes from your keyboard instead of deferring to a character encoding scheme.
-Here are instructions on how to unlock a drive in such a situation."
 ---

 A colleague of mine recently came to me with a problem -- he had been handed a